 Working with our patients as partners

-A core principle of the Health Care Home is to work with patients as equal partners in their health care.
+A core principle of the Health Care Home is to work with patients as equal partners in their health care and enabling them to contribute to service developments with practice teams.
 Our Patient Partner Framework reflects a general move to consumerism in many sectors, ensuring patients have more control over the services they receive and how they receive them.
 Smartphone apps are enabling an increased level of self-management apps and the global shift of care to the virtual space where appropriate is challenging the traditional model of general practice.
 We have various activities with patients in developing this aspect of the Health Care Home model.

 Our Patient Partner Framework involves activity in a number of areas:

 Our aim is to have one active in every Health Care Home practice.
-See here how our Tokoroa Medical Centre group operates and the benefits they are seeing below.
+See below how Tokoroa Medical Centre And Health Te Aroha groups operate and the benefits they are seeing below.